CoderDojo/community-platform/README.md

 # About the project

 [CoderDojo](coderdojo.com) is a network of free computer programming clubs for youths aged 7-17.
-It is a global charity and we currently have over 860 clubs in over 60 countries!
+It is a global charity and we currently have more than 900 clubs in over 63 countries!

 Zen was originally set up to track new "Dojos" (coding clubs) and help the [CoderDojo Foundation](https://coderdojo.com/about/coderdojo-foundation/) track new clubs being set up worldwide.
 In 2015, it was redeveloped to be a fully fledged community platform.
 It is built entirely in javascript using [NodeJS](https://nodejs.org/) and [AngularJS](https://angularjs.org/).